 The Mountain Weekly News 2018 Splitboard Test took place over 2 months last season, with the majority of time spent touring and riding backountry zones across Wyoming and Colorado.
-Find out which brands made the cut for best splitboards of the year in our splitboard buyers guide below
+Find out which brands made the cut for best splitboard of the year in our splitboard buyers guide below

 Thanks to an epic snow year we had the pleasure of testing all these splitboards in deep pow.
 Isn’t that what splitboarding’s all about, searching out untracked powder and getting away from the masses?
 Check out our favorite 2018 splitboard reviews below:

 Olive, a Canadian snowboard and skateboard manufacture based in Alberta, Canada has once again made the list of the best splitboards of the year.
 In fact one of the most epic days of the season came while riding the Olive Numchuck Splitboard.
 What sets Olive splitboards apart from every other board on this list is the construction.
 The Numchuck’s tips and tail are reinforced with Aluminum throwing star inserts, which help to protect the tip and tail when touring and riding off piste.

 This hand built board is designed for splitboarders looking for a stiff ride and ultimate control in big mountain terrain.
 The Numchuck is a rockered splitboard with camber underfoot and a big ole nose that offers insane float.
 This splitboard may feel a bit heavier than other splits you have ridden in the past because, Olive uses a special formulated urethane to encapsulate the core from tip to tail, creating overall bomber construction throughout the board.
-This split is available in size 157 and 162 for $985 by ordering direct from http://oliveskateboards.com/
+This split is available in size 157 and 162.
+Olive Numbchuck Splitboard Review

 Arbor Coda Splitboard – $699